Voice is a Place

 Anonymous

-“One of my favorite quotes is by Elaine Welteroth: ‘When you exist in spaces that weren’t built for you, remember that sometimes being YOU is the revolution.’
+“One of my favorite quotes is by Elaine Welteroth: “When you exist in spaces that weren’t built for you, remember that sometimes being YOU is the revolution.”
 That truth is what keeps me showing up.
-My presence—my full, unapologetic self—is a form of resistance and a catalyst for change.
-I don’t show up just for me; I show up for those who will come after me.”
+I’ve learned that my presence—my full, unapologetic self—is a form of resistance and a catalyst for change.
+I don’t show up just for me; I show up for those who will come after me.
+It’s about legacy, impact, and shifting the culture so that others don’t have to shrink to fit in.
+I believe in the power of representation, and I’m committed to using my voice and visibility to make space for others.”

 Brigethia